photon-platform/photon/pages/06.contact/form.md

             display: thankyou
 ---

-We look forward to hearing from you
+- We look forward to hearing from you

+===

+FIll out the form below and we will get in touch as soon as possible